Definition of Harassment:

 The Grievance Board, after a full review of the facts (which may include a review of the written summary of the problem, interviews with the people involved, and further investigation if necessary), will inform the individuals involved of its decision and any recommendations.
 The decision of the Grievance Board will be final.

 The final written decision by the Grievance Board will reflect either a determination that the allegations were unwarranted or the terms of the prescribed resolution including any disciplinary action deemed appropriate.
 The appropriate action will depend on the following factors: (i) the severity, frequency and pervasiveness of the conduct; (ii) Prior complaints made by the complainant; (iii) Prior complaints made against the respondent; (iv) The quality of the evidence (first hand knowledge, credible corroboration etc.).
 If the investigation is inconclusive or it is determined that there has been no harassment or discrimination in violation of this Policy, but some potentially problematic conduct is revealed, preventative action may be taken.

-Messiah College Grievance Resolution: In foundational documents that outline the College’s mission, college-wide educational objectives, foundational values, and strategic plan, the College has affirmed that reconciliation across lines of racial and cultural division as well as behavior respectful of gender is central to our identity as a Christian institution.
+Messiah University Grievance Resolution: In foundational documents that outline the University’s mission, university-wide educational objectives, foundational values, and strategic plan, the University has affirmed that reconciliation across lines of racial and cultural division as well as behavior respectful of gender is central to our identity as a Christian institution.

-This means that the College will respond promptly and firmly to reported incidents in ways that are educational and redemptive and that encourage both personal responsibility and reconciliation within the community.
-Once made aware of a grievance, Messiah College is committed to commence an appropriate investigation of the allegations.
+This means that the Univeristy will respond promptly and firmly to reported incidents in ways that are educational and redemptive and that encourage both personal responsibility and reconciliation within the community.
+Once made aware of a grievance, Messiah University is committed to commence an appropriate investigation of the allegations.